 What does motorcycle fork oil do?

-A motorcycle fork’s oil’s job is to make the motorcycle stop bouncing around after the spring compresses then rebounds.
+The job of motorcycle fork oil is to make the motorcycle stop bouncing around after the spring compresses and then rebounds.

 Fork oil (and the internals of the fork) plays the role of the shock absorber in a car.
 It’s just that in a motorcycle, the spring and shock are usually built into one unit.